-For the OHU, both providers and nurses provided sufficient patient care.
-OHU providers generally evaluated patients timely and completed assessments as required.
-Similarly, OHU nurses mostly performed thorough admission patient assessments, communicated with the providers, and documented as required.
-Although nurses administered medications as ordered, compliance testing showed the pharmacy did not always fill and dispense medications timely.
-In addition, during the time of inspection, our compliance team found the call light of the communication system to be nonfunctional.
-Considering compliance and case reviews, on balance, we rated this indicator adequate.
+Case review found both OHU providers and OHU nurses provided sufficient patient care.
+Providers generally evaluated patients timely and completed assessments as required.
+Similarly, nurses mostly performed thorough admission patient assessments, communicated with the providers, and documented as required.
+We did not identify any deficiencies for medication management in the SMH.
+Taking all factors into consideration, the OIG rated the case review component of this indicator adequate.